Bio as Mirror-Gazing & Oracle-Making

 I’m a poet, essayist, melancholist & the Founding Editor of ONLY POEMS.
-I’m writing a horror-humor novel with elements of Indian Folklore and Canadian gothic.
+I’m writing a folklore-horror novel that’s sometimes funny.
 I’ve been spiritually married to Karan Kapoor for one million and sixty-nine centuries now.
 We have a baby the color of time whose name spells itself.
 The three of us live everywhere and regularly frequent nowhere.

 Wedding Ring is to Take off as Crash is to Land